-Filing a Car Accident Case in Nampa
+Filing a Car Accident Case

 In an auto collision case, when a person files a claim, they are giving notice to an auto insurance company that they want compensation for their damages.